-There are two leading islands in Cape Verde: firstly, Sal home to the main international airport and a favourite with those who come to enjoy its striking natural landscape, selection of quiet if wild beaches, and plush resorts.
+There are two leading islands in Cape Verde: firstly, Sal home to the main international airport and a favourite with those who come to enjoy its striking natural landscape, selection of wild beaches and plush resorts.

 From turtle and whale watching off the shores of Boa Vista, to the colonial architecture of Rabil, sand dunes waiting to be explored, and eclectic mix of festivals, music and carnival-like cheer, these islands make the perfect holiday getaway with plenty to keep all ages entertained.

-If there is a glue that holds Cape Verde society together, and an oil that keeps its wheels turning, then it is the magical music that is an almost constant soundscape for the islands' daily life.
+If there's a glue that holds society together, and oil that keeps its wheels turning, then it is the magical music that is an almost constant soundscape for the islands' daily life.

-You can find traditional music in the bars of Santa Maria* on Sal or in some restaurants in Sal Rei on Boa Vista; the major hotels usually have entertainment in high season, and if your visit coincides with a festival, then music - and dance - will be unavoidable!
+You can find traditional music in the bars of Santa Maria on Sal or in some restaurants in Sal Rei on Boa Vista; the major hotels usually have entertainment in high season, and if your visit coincides with a festival, then music - and dance - will be unavoidable!

 Made famous by Cape Verde's 'barefoot diva', Cesária Evora, morna is the true expression of the very soul of the islands.
 It may be melancholy, but you will surely be moved.

-The name comes from the word 'cola,' meaning 'glue', which refers to the tight clinch of the couples who dance and gyrate to it.
-(Yes, they do almost literally stick together!)
+The name comes from the word 'cola,' meaning 'glue', which refers to the tight clinch of the couples who dance and gyrate to it - yes, they do almost literally stick together.
 The lyrics are full of humour and highly suggestive... probably just as well that you won't understand them!

-Another music specific to Cape Verde*, and Santiago island in particular, is batuku, which is distinctive for the beating of pillows by women who sporadically rise to engage in solo dancing.
+Another music specific to Cape Verde, and Santiago island, in particular, is batuku, which is distinctive for the beating of pillows by women who sporadically rise to engage in solo dancing.
 This musical style has its roots firmly in the slavery period.